zSalocin/RFID-Presence-Tracker-Project/README.md

 - Clone the project repository.

-- Upload the code to the Arduino to activate the RFID reader (not yet available).
+- Upload the code to the Esp8266 to activate the RFID reader (not yet available).

-- Ensure that the Windows device is correctly connected to the Arduino that will perform the RFID reading.
+- Ensure that the Windows device is correctly connected to the Esp8266 that will perform the RFID reading.

 - Open the application on the Windows device.